What is Physician Dispensing?

 Physician Dispensing Laws and Regulations

-As you are likely well aware, patient privacy regulations are governed by HIPAA.
+Patient privacy regulations are governed by HIPAA.
 You must follow HIPAA regulations when gathering, storing, and sharing patient prescription data.
 Fortunately, many of these provisions are similar to those that apply to medical records.
-As such, you should already have compliance processes in place.

 The Drug Supply Chain Security Act (DSCSA) is another major provision you must be cognizant of.
 This federal act came about in 2013 but only recently went into full force.
 Among other areas, the DSCSA governs the activity of pharmaceutical manufacturers, distributors, repackagers, pharmacists, and other members of the drug supply chain.